w3c/trace-context/spec/20-http_header_format.md

    are regenerated.
 This mutation is used in the services defined as a front gate into secure networks and eliminates a potential denial of service attack surface.
 Implementation SHOULD clean up `tracestate` collection on `traceparent` restart.
-In rare cases when original `tracestate` entries must be preserved after restart - it SHOULD be an explicit decision, not a default behavior.
+There are rare cases when the original `tracestate` entries must be preserved after restart.
+Typically, when `trace-id` will be reverted back at some point of the trace flow - for instance, when it leaves the secure network.
+However, it SHOULD be an explicit decision, not a default behavior.
+As trace vendors may rely on `trace-id` matching `tracestate` values.

 Libraries and platforms MUST NOT make any other mutations to the `traceparent` header.